qwiklabs-org/horizon-sdv/terraform/modules/sdv-copy-to-bastion-host/README.md

+# SDV Copy to Bastion Host

-# Copy a file to the defined bastion host
+This module copies a file to the defined bastion host.

 # Terraform doc